adica/ux-principles/README.md

 * 1/1 - never use it
 * side menu - connet to top or connect to right
 * grid items - space top or space side
+* too many options (the jam reasearch) -  hick's law - `pepole can handle 5+/-2 options`
+* the 7 seconds law
+* fold - create part outside that pepole knows they can scroll

 * wireframes, prototype
 * personas